flyingmachine/brave-clojure-web/content/concurrency.md

 8. Transaction A: commit - fails because dryer and gnome have changed.
    Retries.

 And there you have it!
-Save, easy, concurrent coordination of state changes.
+Safe, easy, concurrent coordination of state changes.
 But that's not all!
 Refs have one more trick up their suspiciously long sleeve: `commute`.